Support a Reprieve for Cost-Prohibitive Sprinkler Installation

 (If you are curious, even more info can be found here: https://nosfsprinklermandate.com).

 Send the email below to voice your support of a fire sprinkler compromise.
-It is important that Supervisors and Mayor understand that the entire city opposes this onerous burden cavalierly imposed on thousands of residents.
+It is important that Supervisors and Mayor understand that the entire city opposes this onerous burden cavalierly imposed on tens of thousands of residents.

 • Powered by ConnectedSF - a neighborhood coalition fighting for a better San Francisco.